Admissions

 Decisions: Your application is looked at as a whole portfolio and admission is based on a variety of factors.
 Once a decision is made you will receive an email notifying you that your decision is ready to be viewed online via the application site.
 We will not provide decision information over the phone or via email.

 Please view our Biotechnology Admission’s FAQ page to answer questions you may have including financial aid, tuition costs, length of the program, etc. The Engineering Graduate Admission’s FAQ page is also helpful with questions pertaining to the application and requirements.
-If you have any questions regarding the program or admissions, please email us at biotech@seas.upenn.edu.

 If you have any questions regarding the application or details about our program, please email us at biotech@seas.upenn.edu.